 Thus, business planning and decision making in the business planning firm is based on marketing.

-10. Helpful in Distribution
+10. Key Factor in Distribution

-In this competitive age, only that producer can survival who can deliver the goods to the consumers at minimum distribution cost.
+In this competitive age, only that producer can survival who can deliver the goods to the consumers at a minimum distribution cost.

 12. Helpful in Communication Between Firm and Society